CINMPIS DAYS 2026

 • This event offers a special registration fee reserved for members of the SCI (Italian Chemical Society).
 Regular SCI members are required to provide their SCI membership details in the registration form.

-• Gold Registration Fee includes all benefits of the Silver Registration, plus complimentary participation in the Thursday evening conference dinner.
+• Gold Registration Fee includes all benefits of the Silver Registration, plus complimentary participation in the Tuesday evening conference dinner.

-Description Academic partecipant Young partecipant*
+Description Academic participant Young participant*

 Gold SCI members 190 125